CoreyRobinsonDev/mars-gallery/README.md

 <br/>
 ## Features
 - Users can select a retrieve mission info on a given rover.
-- Users cab select photos based on the martian day they were taken.
+- Users can select photos based on the martian day they were taken.